scbowler/aws-setup-guides/STATIC_DEPLOYMENT.md

     <img src="images/static_deployment/mm-deployment-3.gif">
 <p>

-Ubuntu comes with `git` preinstalled so you can clone the project now.
+Ubuntu comes with `git` pre-installed so you can clone the project now.
 Replace `username` with the owner of the repository, `memory-match` with the name of the project, and `memory-match.yourdomain.com` with your project's subdomain.
 If the repository is private, then you'll be prompted for your GitHub username and password.

 ```bash
 git clone https://github.com/username/memory-match memory-match.yourdomainhere.com